 Curated by: Amazon

-Example data set: 1000 Genome Project
+Example data set: 1000 Genomes Project

 As more organizations make their data available for public access, Amazon has created a registry to find and share those various data sets.
 There are over 50 public data sets supported through Amazon’s registry, ranging from IRS filings to NASA satellite imagery to DNA sequencing to web crawling.
 The data sets also include usage examples, showing what other organizations and groups have done with the data.